GlobetrotterTravel/GlobetrotterTravel.github.io/Docs/Iris/Hybrid Lists.md

 The inclusion policy has no effect when there are no `entity`-specificed `items` for a particular category.
 The global `item` list is returned if the `hybrid list` is enabled for that `entity`.
 This policy also has no effect if the `entity's` `hybrid list` flag is set to `disabled`.

+## Best Practices

+The following tips and best practices can help maximise the utility of the `hybrid list` feature.

+### Keep Hybrid Lists Focused

+Ensure each `hybrid list` is focused on a single use case.
+The purpose of the list should be clear from its name and the `categories` it includes.

+### Items Should Be Mutually Exclusive and Collectively Exhaustive

+`Items` should be distinct, without overlapping purposes, and collectively cover most scenarios.
+This principle ensures no gaps or overlaps in the items.

+### Keep the List of Standard Items Small

+Standard `items` should cover most use cases for most `entities`.
+For entities with special requirements, add their items to the appropriate category and set the replacement behavior to `replace items: false`.
+This approach ensures entities have the most relevant `items` on their hybrid lists without unnecessary additions.